ARCHIVED-mean-stack/session-4/README.md

 Note: by editing the package.json file directly  we do not need to run `$ sudo npm install --save-dev <library>` for each of the packages.

 Run `$ node app.js` and test to ensure that any html changes refresh the browser.
-WE have not yet created our SASS directory so this will need to be done in accordance with the sassSources variable in app.js.
+We have not yet created our SASS directory so this will need to be done in accordance with the sassSources variable in app.js.

-We are not watching the js directory yet so we still have to do some manual refreshing.
+Note: we are not watching the js directory yet so we still have to do some manual refreshing.

 ###Adjust Formatting